Medical Device Tax Belongs to Medical Device Industry, States Novation

 About Novation, Winner of the Ethics Inside® Certification

-Founded in 1998, Novation is the leading health care supply chain expertise, analytics and contracting company for the more than 100,000 members and affiliates of VHA Inc. and UHC, two national health care alliances, Children’s Hospital Association, an alliance of the nation’s leading pediatric facilities, and Provista, LLC.
+Founded in 1998, Novation is the leading health care supply chain expertise, analytics and contracting company for the more than 100,000 members and affiliates of VHA Inc. and UHC, two national health care alliances, Children's Hospital Association, an alliance of the nation's leading pediatric facilities, and Provista, LLC.
 Novation provides alliance members with sourcing services, as well as information and data services.
 Based in Irving, Texas, Novation develops and manages competitive contracts with more than 800 suppliers.
-VHA, UHC, and Provista members used Novation contracts to purchase approximately $43 billion in 2012.
-Novation has earned the coveted Ethics Inside® Certification from Ethisphere Institute, a leading international think tank dedicated to the research and promotion of best practices in corporate ethics and compliance.
-Novation also was named on Ethisphere’s World’s Most Ethical Companies list, and is the only company in the health care industry to earn both distinctions for two consecutive years.
-To learn more about Novation, please visit www.novationco.com and follow @NovationNews.
+Members of VHA, UHC, Children’s Hospital Association and Provista used Novation contracts to purchase approximately $49 billion in 2013.
+Novation has earned the coveted Ethics Inside Certification from Ethisphere Institute, a leading international think tank dedicated to the research and promotion of best practices in corporate ethics and compliance.
+Novation was also named on Ethisphere's World's Most Ethical Companies list, and is the only company in the health care industry to earn both distinctions for three consecutive years.
+To learn more about Novation, please follow @NovationNews.

 Public Relations & Comm.